-The Young Friends program is directed by a dynamic collaboration of youth and adult leadership.
-Young Friends provides an opportunity for youth to experiment in and learn about leadership in a way that is distinctive to Quaker community.
-For more information, visit the Leadership page or the Staff page.
+The Young Friends program is directed by a dynamic collaboration between youth and adult leadership.
+Young Friends is a place where leadership is nurtured and encouraged, providing opportunities for youth to explore their gifts and learn to practice leadership in a way that is distinctive to the Quaker community.
+Learn more about this unique aspect of Young Friends on the Leadership page.

-The Young Friends guidelines are all about supporting a safe and accepting community in which everyone is loved and appreciated for what they bring.
+The Young Friends Guidelines are all about supporting a safe and accepting community in which everyone is loved and appreciated for what they bring.
 These guidelines acknowledge that we all may need some help remembering how to be in community with awareness and care for ourselves and others.
-For more information, visit the Young Friends Guidelines page
+Young Friends will be asked to read and sign a form to acknowledge and affirm their understanding of the Guidelines and consequences for not following them.
+For more information, visit the Young Friends Guidelines page.

 Volunteers that work with young people in PYM’s youth programs are called Friendly Presences, and these lovely people are essential to the Young Friends Program.
 Friendly Presences with the Young Friends program are:

 - Friends who love being in multi-generational community with youth

 - Known in a Quaker community or a community like PYM for at least six months prior to service

 In order to volunteer as a Friendly Presence, you will be asked to consent to a background check.
 These forms and more information about this process is available on the Child Safety Background Checks page.
 You can also check out the Friendly Presence Guide for Adult Volunteers for more information.

 Contact the Youth Engagement Coordinator – email@example.com – with any questions or to learn about upcoming opportunities!